 4. Palais Grand-Ducal on a short visit to Luxembourg

-If architecture is your thing, then Palais Grand-Ducal needs to to be part of the Top 5 things to do on a short visit to Luxembourg.
+If architecture is your thing, then Palais Grand-Ducal needs to be part of the Top 5 things to do on a short visit to Luxembourg.
 As the original residence of the Grand Duke and the royal family, Palais Grand-Ducal in Luxembourg City is a spectacular piece of architecture, built in the 16th Century during the Flemish Renaissance.
 The palace’s interior design appears to be an exquisite combination of a variety of styles.
 A delicate interplay between romantic and medieval-gothic style, and industrial light designs by the German industrial designer – Ingo Maurer.

-The Chocolate House is known for its chocolate of course.
+The Chocolate House in Luxembourg is known for its chocolate of course.
 But besides sweet bites and a variety of cakes, you can also enjoy their savory pies and salads.
 When the terrace is full, you can always sit inside on the ground floor or upstairs.

 The Chocolate House is situated in front of the Grand Ducal Palace.
 So take your seat and enjoy a Hotchocspoon.
 We are sure you will make Chocolate House your favorite venue.
 An unforgettable, superlative experience, on all counts.

 For an extra amount of fun, don’t miss the Summer in the City Festival.
 It takes place from the end of June until the beginning of September.
-During this period you can enjoy free concerts, markets, exhibitions and sports events throughout the city.
+During this period you can enjoy free concerts, markets, exhibitions, and sports events throughout the city.

 Catch a train to Luxembourg using SaveATrain!
 The quickest and easiest place to book your adventures around Europe.